3 Tips to Grow Your Subscriber Numbers

 Having genuine quotes throughout your website tells your potential customers that your box is quality and that other people are enjoying it.
 It reassures them.

 3. Be Where Your Customer Hangs Out Online.

 So this post is all about how to find new customers.
 And so far, I haven't talked about it at all!

-The reason for that, is there's no point in you doing all the work to find new customers and bring them in, if once they land on your website or social media pages, what they're seeing doesn't excite and reassure them.
+The reason for that is that there's no point in doing all the work to find new customers if, once they land on your website or social media pages, what they're seeing doesn't excite and reassure them.

-That's why having great quality images and a website that's set up to convert is the groundwork you need to have in place, then invest time and money looking for those new customers.
+That's why having great quality images and a website that's set up to convert is the groundwork you need to have in place first, then invest time and money looking for those new customers.

 Now - finding new customers.
 That's something I can talk about for hours.